 The Middle Of The Range Setup

 The next combo I’m going to talk about is a little bit more expensive but the rod is going to be a bit more sensitive and the reel is going to be a bit smoother.
 The entire combo is going to cost around 170 bucks.
-The rod is the Lamiglas Team Kokanee (see it on Amazon) and the reel is the Okuma Cold Water (see it on Amazon).
+The rod is the Lamiglas Team Kokanee (see it on Amazon) and the reel is the Okuma Cold Water (check the price on Amazon).

 This rod only comes in the trolling version but I really like it because it’s light enough to handle small kokanee but you can still land bigger fish as well (caught a 10-pound trout no problem).
 It’s an 8-foot rod that has a moderate fast action and can be used to troll with or without downriggers.
 I’m not really the biggest fan of the way the rod looks (candy cane?) but I can’t deny how well it performs.